7effrey89/Pokedex/scripts/README.md

 - The script is rate-limit friendly with a default 1-second delay between requests
 - Failed requests are retried automatically (up to 3 times with exponential backoff)
 - The Pokemon list is cached locally to avoid repeated PokeAPI calls
-- Each run creates new timestamped files (no overwriting)
+- Each run overwrites the deterministic filename for a Pokémon so reruns always refresh the latest data